gkhnncl/wordle-score-bot/README.md

     to keep it running in the background.

-Messages received containing `Wordle XXX Y/6` will be logged into `scores.csv`.
+Messages received starting with `Wordle XXX Y/6` will be logged into `scores.csv`.
 It will be created automatically if not yet existing.

 ## Google Sheets integration (optional)